erhsparks/app_academy_prepwork/environment-setup.md

 for the course.
 If you are running one of those operating systems, you should be able to install Ruby with little trouble.
-Linux users should be able to follow along with the OS X install process, substituting the appropriate Linux commands/packages where applicable. rbenv will still work, so use that.
+Linux users should be able to follow along with the OS X install process, substituting the appropriate Linux commands/packages where applicable (i.e., `sudo apt-get` rather than `brew`). rbenv is Linux-compatible, and it's what we'll use in the main course, so prefer to use it over other Ruby version managers.

 [osx-ruby-install]: http://github.com/appacademy/meta/setup/ruby.md